April to June

 September to November

 For those looking for a quiet Vancouver Island getaway with the benefit of post-summer season savings, the mild weather of Ucluelet in the fall is absolute perfection.
 Some would say that autumn is the best time to visit Ucluelet as the days are still long and sunny.
 In fact, September has gone on record as being the warmest month in the area.
 Since the weather on average remains quite nice throughout the fall, people are apt to take long walks on the Wild Pacific Trail, go on sight-seeing tours and soak in the beauty of the wild West Coast of Vancouver Island in a calm and serene manner.
 Click here to see what’s happening.

 November to March

-Storm Watching is a major highlight of the year and the perfect time to cozy up by the fire and enjoy a nice glass of wine after experiencing one of the 10-15 mega storms that batter the West Coast each Winter season.
+Storm Watching is a major highlight of the year and the perfect time to cozy up by the fire and enjoy a nice glass of wine after experiencing one of the 10-15 mega-storms that batter the West Coast each Winter season.
 Nothing is more exhilarating than watching the raw power of mother nature unfold during a winter storm safely, the experience may include swells and waves that are mesmerizing, but don’t stand too close (do not stand on rocks) along the Wild Pacific Trail.
 Bring your ‘west coast tuxedo’ (aka rain gear)…and pack for all seasons (we can get rain, clouds and sun all in one glorious day!).
 This time of year is also an excellent time to travel as rates for accommodations are at their yearly low.
-Come unplug and reconnect in the majestic solitude of the west coast.
+Come to unplug and reconnect in the majestic solitude of the west coast.
 Click here to see what’s happening.